For more information on Parkinson’s and work, visit the Parkinson’s Europe website.

-Disseminated with support from the European Parkinson’s Disease Association (EPDA), the survey found that people with Parkinson’s tend to leave work five years after diagnosis.
+Disseminated with support from the Parkinson’s Europe, the survey found that people with Parkinson’s tend to leave work five years after diagnosis.
 It also found that men with the condition generally continued their employment for longer than women.
 Additionally, of those who left their careers, two-thirds indicated that they would have liked to continue working.

-“These data show that early diagnosis, timely support and information are essential if we want to help people stay in the work system for longer after a Parkinson’s diagnosis,” said Russell Patten, director general of the EPDA.
+“These data show that early diagnosis, timely support and information are essential if we want to help people stay in the work system for longer after a Parkinson’s diagnosis,” said Russell Patten, director general of Parkinson’s Europe.